Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 This medicinal product contains less than 1 mmol sodium (23 mg) per 100 mg dose, that is to say essentially 'sodium-free'.

 Interactions between Kineret and other medicinal products have not been investigated in formal studies.
-In clinical trials, interactions between Kineret and other medicinal products (including nonsteroidal anti-inflammatory medicinal products, glucocorticoids, and DMARDs) have not been observed.
+In clinical studies, interactions between Kineret and other medicinal products (including nonsteroidal anti-inflammatory medicinal products, glucocorticoids, and DMARDs) have not been observed.

 Concurrent Kineret and TNF-α antagonist treatment